MikeKSmith/The_Lazy_Producer/docs/030-Tools-Live12_Intro.md

-# Tools - Live 12 MIDI and compositional tools
+# Tools - Live 12 Overview: MIDI and compositional tools

 During the process of writing this book, Ableton released Live 12.
 With Live 12 there are a whole host of improvements and additions which make the life of someone making generative music a whole lot easier.
 In this chapter we'll look at the new compositional and MIDI tools and modulation.
 In the next chapter we'll look at new sequencer tools.